tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Explain to students that because machine learning algorithms can learn on their own, developers do not need to worry about coding for every scenario.

-  * For example, instead of creating a 500 line if-else decision structure in order to identify if a transaction is fraudulent, where every price range and product category is evaluated, a machine learning algorithm can review all transactions ever made by an account owner, classify and cluster transactions,and then predict whether or not the most recent transaction is fraudulent.
+  * For example, instead of creating a 500 line if-else decision structure in order to identify if a transaction is fraudulent, where every price range and product category is evaluated, a machine learning algorithm can review all transactions ever made by an account owner, classify and cluster transactions, and then predict whether or not the most recent transaction is fraudulent.

 * Emphasize that machine learning, in a nutshell, is just developing a statistical or algorithmic model of the data that can be used to make predictions or decisions about new data automatically.